-- For 2011, 2012 and 2013, salary includes deferred compensation of \$125,000 and \$135,000 for Messrs.
-Hughes and Lowber, respectively. - This column reflects the grant date fair values of awards of Class A common stock, restricted stock awards or stock options granted in the fiscal year indicated which were computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 718, Compensation Stock Options ("ASC Topic 718").
-Assumptions used in the calculation of these amounts are set forth in Footnote 9 of "Part II Item 8 Consolidated Financial Statements and Supplementary Data." - 3 The amount shown represents the above-market earnings on nonqualified deferred compensation plan balances.
-Above market-earnings is defined as earnings in excess of 120% of the long-term monthly applicable federal rate (AFR). - 4 See, "Components of 'All Other Compensation" table displayed below for more detail. - In 2011, Mr. Duncan received \$105,534 in compensation for service on our board including \$45,000 in director fees and stock award valued at \$60,534.
-In 2012, Mr. Duncan received \$81,100 in compensation for service on our board in the form of \$50,000 in director fees and a stock award valued at \$31,100.
-In 2013, Mr. Duncan received \$106,450 in compensation for service on our board in the form of \$57,500 in director fees and a stock award valued at \$43,950. - The Stock Awards granted during 2013 were for the Named Executive Officer's performance during 2012. - The Stock Awards granted during 2011 were for the Named Executive Officer's performance during 2010 - 8 The Bonus Compensation represents compensation paid pursuant to the Incentive Compensation Plan in excess of the target payment under the plan. - In 2012, Mr. Hughes received a stock award with a grant date fair value of \$486,338 for his performance during 2011 and a stock award with a grant date fair value of \$1,000,004 to incentivize Mr. Hughes to stay to lead the integration of AWN.
-In 2013, Mr. Hughes received a stock award with a grant date fair value of \$194,084 for his performance during 2012 and a stock award with a grant date fair value of \$91,000 granted upon the successful close of AWN.
+- For 2013, 2014 and 2015, salary includes deferred compensation of \$125,000 for Mr. Hughes. - This column reflects the grant date fair values of awards of Class A common stock, restricted stock awards or stock options granted in the fiscal year indicated which were computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 718, Compensation Stock Options ("ASC Topic 718").
+Assumptions used in the calculation of these amounts are set forth in Note 9 of "the Annual Report at Part II Item 8 Consolidated Financial Statements and Supplementary Data." - 3 The amount shown represents the above-market earnings on nonqualified deferred compensation plan balances.
+Above market-earnings is defined as earnings in excess of 120% of the long-term monthly applicable federal rate. - 4 See, "Components of 'All Other Compensation" table displayed below for more detail. - In 2013, Mr. Duncan received \$101,450 in compensation for service on our board in the form of \$57,500 in director fees and a stock award valued at \$43,950.
+In 2014, Mr. Duncan received \$148,625 in compensation for service on our board in the form of \$65,000 in director fees and a stock award valued at \$83,625.
+In 2015, Mr. Duncan received \$183,650 in compensation for service on our board in the form of \$65,000 in director fees and a stock award valued at \$118,650. - The Stock Awards granted during 2015 were for the Named Executive Officer's performance during 2014. - The Stock Awards granted during 2014 were for the Named Executive Officer's performance during 2013 - The Stock Awards granted during 2013 were for the Named Executive Officer's performance during 2012 - 9 Compensation for Mr. Pounds is only provided for 2015 and 2014 as he was not a Named Executive Officer in 2013. - 10 The Bonus Compensation represents compensation paid pursuant to the Incentive Compensation Plan in excess of the target payment under the plan. - In 2015, Mr. Pounds received a stock award with a grant date fair value of \$268,400 for his performance during 2014, a stock award with a grant date fair value of \$48,528 for his performance related to the Wireless Acquisition, and a stock award with a grant date fair value of \$48,528 as a retention incentive.